 Despite my satisfied customers, the next day I was dabbing nail polish remover onto my handiwork before fireworks had even begun.
 My sons’ friend reported his pedicure to his mom, whose response got interpreted as not amused.

 My boys didn’t fare any better.

-“Daddy says boys can’t paint their nails,” said my oldest son when he returned from holiday festivities.
-It was an echo of what their friend heard from his mom.
+“Daddy says boys don’t paint their nails,” said my oldest son when he returned from holiday festivities.

 “Well, that’s an opinion, not a fact,” I explained to my son.
 “I’ll talk to daddy about it.”

 My life has been filled with people of varying gender identities and sexual orientations.
 I’ve learned that the two don’t necessarily line up as we’re conditioned to expect, and that trying to control either through allowed activities and wardrobe choices is about as effective as expecting rice or pasta for dinner based on cooking method instead of what is actually in the pot.

 I’ve seen first-hand the effects of trying to make a person into something they’re not, and it wreaks havoc on the individual and the people who are closest to them.
 I want something different for my boys.
 So when they express interests outside the gender norm for boys, here’s why I let them go.